dfelinto/blender-manual/manual/video_editing/sequencer/editing.rst

    :Menu:      :menuselection:`Strip --> Image Transform --> Stretch to Fill`

 Adjusts the strips :ref:`Scale Transforms <bpy.types.SequenceTransform.scale>`
-so the visual contents of the strip to fill the project's :doc:`/render/output/properties/dimensions`.
+so the visual contents of the strip to fill the project's :ref:`Resolution <bpy.types.RenderSettings.resolution_x>`.
 Note, unlike the other two methods described above, *Stretch to Fill* does not maintaining the original aspect ratio.

 This may mean that the original image becomes distorted to fit the content inside the rendered area.